therealsphinx/support.balsamiq.com/content/sales/gdrivesubscription.md

 ## Stopping Your Subscription

-You can cancel Balsamiq Wireframes for Google Drive at any time.
+You can cancel Balsamiq for Google Drive at any time.

 First, select **"Manage your Subscription"** from the Help menu.
 This will bring you to your billing page.